-The application of the network
+The importance of network’s application

 An air quality network of sensors is usually deployed for several designated applications.
 The two main ones include i) the management of a chemical leak due to an industrial accident, a disaster or an attack, that requires the detection of the resulted plume and the mapping the pollutant level in the environment [23] and ii) monitoring concentrations of pollutants emitted from routine activities.
 The different applications may form various goals that guide the optimization process aimed at finding the optimal sensors’ placement.
 For example, Kanaroglou et. al. [29] used population exposure assessment as an objective.
 In their method, they first generate a “demand surface”, which represents the spatial variability in pollution concentrations.
 Then, their “demand surface” is modified to also consider the density of a population of interest, such as children or elderly.
-Eventually, the “demand surface” is used as input to an algorithm that solves a constrained optimization problem a predefined number of air pollution sensors.
+Eventually, the “demand surface” is used as input to an algorithm that solves a constrained optimization problem and identifies the optimal locations for a predefined number of air pollution sensors.
 Their methodology however is limited to already monitored areas, since it relies on existing measurements from monitoring stations.
 Lerner et. al. [28] developed a method to optimally deploy a network of low-cost sensors of two types for the general purpose of environmental monitoring of ozone, NO and NO2 emissions.
 The optimal locations were found using an optimization process that seeks for the set of locations, constrained by available locations and a given budget, that maximizes the overall utility of the sensor network.
 The latter is comprised of the suitability of the type of sensor to the location of deployment and the rank of that location, relative to its surrounding.
 Lerner et. al. focused on the land use of the region of interest for specific atmospheric conditions.
 Carter and Ragade [30] proposed a probabilistic model which takes into account the detection probabilities of sensors of different types, assuming a decay with distance from a “target” or an “event” (i.e., pollution source).
 Their optimization procedure utilizes a genetic algorithm to ensure a certain level of detection of an event is reached by the distributed sensors, while minimizing costs.
 In air pollution monitoring, unlike in many other fields, pollutants detected by air quality sensors are governed by a time varying wind field.
 Simply assuming an exponential decay of the detection probability with distance therefore lacks physical base.
 Boubrima et. al. [31] accounted for the various weather conditions characterizing their region of study, and designed a model for the deployment of sensors with the objective of detecting threshold crossings in order to trigger an adequate alert.
 They used a Gaussian dispersion model and formulated an integer linear programming problem to minimize operational cost while assuring the detection of a threshold crossing.
-In their model, sensors are eventually placed at the most common pollution zones and only one objective is applied – minimizing the cost of the network.
+In their model however, sensors are eventually placed at the highest mean pollution zones, as calculated by assuming constant emission rates from sources.